1. SawsReviewed

 A rarer power source type for chainsaws is a battery pack like you see with drills, various handheld saws, and some other forms of yard equipment.
 With a battery, you simply charge it up, pop it into your saw, and you’re ready to cut.

-A battery chainsaw gives you the mobility of a gas-powered chainsaw, but without the complications and added expenses of a gas engine.
+A battery chainsaw gives you the mobility of a gas-powered model, but without the complications and added expenses of a gas engine.
 This can be great for someone who needs to use the chainsaw away from a power source.

 There are some disadvantages, however, mostly revolving around the power capacity of the battery.
 Most battery chainsaws are not as powerful as their electric or gas counterparts, and the ones that are can be expensive.
 Then there’s the whole constant recharging aspect as well.